Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - `address`: Address of the newly deployed SSLiquidityTemplate contract.

 ## SSListingLogic Contract
+The listing logic inherits listing Template and is used by the SSAgent to deploy new listing contracts tied to liquidity contracts for a unique TokeA and B pair.

 ### Mappings and Arrays
 - None defined in this contract.